lemlac/mulem/docs/reference.md

 mod moduleThatUsesReferenceCounting
 ```

 How this is implemented is outside of the scope of this document.
 That will be saved for when it's time to make a standard library for Mulang.
-For now, Mulang will focus on only implementing the garbage collector which will work in both interpretted and compiled mode.
+For now, Mulang will focus on only implementing the garbage collector which will work in both interpreted and compiled mode.

 ---